jlaitala24/jlaitala24/README.md

 - 👋 Hi, I’m @jlaitala24
-- 👀 I’m interested in Automation, Identity Infrastructure, Azure, M365, Endpoint Management, and End User Computing
+- 👀 I’m interested in Automation, Identity, Infrastructure, Azure, M365, Endpoint Management, and End User Computing
 - 🌱 I’m currently learning how to parse Group Policy XML using PowerShell
 - 💞️ I’m looking to collaborate on Endpoint management and automation
 - 📫 How to reach me ...
 - 😄 Pronouns: he, him
-- ⚡ Fun fact: Not sure
+- ⚡ Fun fact:

 <!---
 jlaitala24/jlaitala24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.